CDCgov/MaRS/docs/index.md

 11. Incubate the plate on the magnetic stand for 30 seconds at room temperature.

-12. Carefully remove excess ethanol using a P20 multichannel pipette. **Note:** The beads are not drawn out easily when in alcohol, so it is not necessary to leave any supernatant behind.
+12. Carefully remove excess ethanol using a P20 multichannel pipette. **NOTE: The beads are not drawn out easily when in alcohol, so it is not necessary to leave any supernatant behind.**

-13. With the library amplification plate still on the magnetic stand, allow the beads to air-dry for at least 3 minutes, then check every 2 minutes until no ethanol remains. **NOTE:** Make sure not to over dry the beads.
-Bead pellets will appear cracked if over dried.
+13. With the library amplification plate still on the magnetic stand, allow the beads to air-dry for at least 3 minutes, then check every 2 minutes until no ethanol remains. **NOTE: Make sure not to over dry the beads.
+Bead pellets will appear cracked if over dried.**

 14. Remove the Amplicon PCR plate from the magnetic stand.
 Using a multichannel pipette, add 52.5 μl RSB to each well of the Amplicon PCR plate.